The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS), is a

 holistic, comprehensive, effective, and efficient services and supports that

 foster dignity, respect, and self-sufficiency in those we serve.

-Whiting Forensic Hospital specializes in providing inpatient services to individuals involved in
+Whiting Forensic Hospital specializes in providing inpatient services to individuals

-and 138 enhanced security beds.
-Services
+security beds and 138 enhanced security beds.

-status and the purpose of admission.
+dependent on legal status and the purpose of admission.

 Whiting Forensic Hospital seeks an experienced and qualified individual for the

 This position is located within the Ambulatory Care Services (ACS) of